How to Dual Boot Windows and Android on Your PC

 It’s time to make your installation directory read-write.
 It is recommended for debugging.
 Select Yes and press Enter.

-Android installer will create disk image for saving user data, minimum size for disk image is 512MB, you can select any value between 512MB to 2047MB.
+Android installer will create a disk image for saving user data.
+The minimum size for a disk image is 512MB, and you can select any value between 512MB to 2047MB.
 Select Yes and press Enter.

-After you enter the size, installer will create disk image.
+After you enter the size, the installer will create the disk image.
 It will finish in less than a minute.

 Finally, Android has been installed successfully.
 You can start it from here or you can reboot your PC.
 Select an option and press Enter.
 Now you can dual boot Android with Windows.

-Step 7: Use Windows or Android from Boot menu
+Step 7: Use Windows or Android from the Boot menu

-First four options are for Android KitKat 4.4 and last option is for Windows.
-If you want to run Android select first option and press Enter.
-And if you want to start Windows, select last option and press Enter.
+The first four options are for Android KitKat 4.4 and the last option is for Windows.
+If you want to run Android select the first option and press Enter.
+And if you want to start Windows, select the last option and press Enter.
 Rest 3 options in between are used for Android Debugging.
-You should not mess with them unless you are an expert.
+You can leave them alone unless you wish to troubleshoot your Android installation.

-After Installation you need to configure your Android like you do in Android Phones.
+After Installation, you need to configure your Android like you do in Android Phones.
 You can check here to see how to configure Android for first Use.
+Remember, these steps can be different for each Android version, so, use common sense.

 SEE ALSO: How to install Google Play Store in Windows 11 and run Android apps?